Koha-Community/kohadocs/source/patrons.rst

    -  Click the "Writeoff all" button

    -  All fines will be removed from outstanding fines, and displayed as written off.

--  If you accidentally mark and item as paid, you can reverse that line item by clicking 'Reverse' to the right of the line
+-  If you accidentally mark and item as paid, you can reverse that line item by clicking 'Void' to the right of the line

    |image457|

-   -  Once clicked a new line item will be added to the account, showing the payment as reversed
+   -  Once clicked a new line item will be added to the account showing the payment as ‘Voided’.
+The payment line is added back to the Pay fines tab as an outstanding charge.

       |image458|